 A study shows that unhappy customers spread the word about their experience to 15 more people.
 That’s why it’s important to address their concerns at the earliest for a great customer relationship.

-Complaints are the part and parcel of every business.
+Customer complaints are the part and parcel of every business.
 As dreadful as they are, customer complaints are necessary to assess the functioning of any business.

-A complaint will help you:
+A customer complaint will help you:

 - Understand if you’re going wrong somewhere;